-2020 was truly a special year: leaving aside its painful events due to the Covid-19 emergency, it was the year in which the 250th anniversary of Tiepolo’s death, one of the greatest painters of 18th century art in Venice, was celebrated.
+2020 is the year to celebrate the 250th anniversary of Tiepolo's death, one of the greatest painters of 18th century art in Venice.

-Although Tiepolo’s commemoration events have just ended, we have decided to continue to pay homage to the great Venetian artist also in 2021, a year filled with hope, and have dedicated this special page to him: by clicking on the menu to the side you will discover the places where you can admire his most important works in Venice and in Vicenza, but we have also looked further afield.
+For this reason we have decided to pay homage to the great Tiepolo by dedicating this special to him: by clicking on the menu you will discover the places where you can admire his most important works in Venice and in Vicenza , but we have also looked further afield.
 You will learn new things about Tiepolo's life and career you hadn’t heard about before thanks to numerous articles dedicated to him... but that’s not all!

 There are two major initiatives to mark the 250th anniversary of Tiepolo's death: